nasimic/payriff/README.md

 *If the parameters aprroveUrl, cancelUrl, declineUrl are left blank, then user automatically will be redirected to proper Payriff pages (<a href="https://payriff.com/success.html">Success</a>, <a href="https://payriff.com/cancel.html">Cancel</a>, <a href="https://payriff.com/decline.html">Decline</a>)

-If the transaction was successful, Payriff will return a POST request for approveURL, all transaction parameters:
+If the transaction was successful, Payriff will return a POST request for approveURL with these transaction parameters:

 ```json
 {